-Every Lake Union Crew member is now required to be SafeSport certified.
+Every Lake Union Crew coach and any member working with junior rowers is required to be SafeSport certified.
 Registration is here, you’ll need the enrollment key NGBUSR-RFKt8f.

 In conjunction and with the help of USRowing, Lake Union Crew, LLC (hereinafter referred to as